iocoder/xmlcurses/README.rst

 ------------

 This package serves as an easy-to-use interface for Python's curses library.
-The goal of XMLCurses is to allow Python programmers describe their desired curses windows' layout using XML files.
+The goal of XMLCurses is to allow Python programmers describe their desired layourt for curses windows in a simple way, using XML files.

 Requirements
 -------------